rcpsolutions-net/markdown-docs/bullhornRouteToPlacement.md

 ## 🔎 Finding a Specific Placement from Timesheet Data
 *Prompted and edited by Lawrence Ham*
+*- API Extraction: Examples created for Bullhorn API calls.*
+*- Database Extraction: SQL to be created when database schema can be examined further.*

 When a timesheet only provides an associate's name and a client's name, you must perform a series of queries to pinpoint the exact, active `Placement`.
 This process acts like a funnel, narrowing down the possibilities at each step.